casperh123/Website-Maintainer-Wordpress/README.md

 ### Setup Project Tools

-To contribute to this project, you should have your local tool manifest setup correctly.
-The project is dependent on EF Migrations
+To contribute to, or use, this project, you should have your local tool manifest setup correctly.
+The project is dependent on EF Migrations and Microsoft Kiota.

     dotnet new tool-manifest
     dotnet tool install --local dotnet-ef